 Schedule Management will play a major role in Field Service Management.
 Dispatchers will schedule service appointments to technicians at the right time and the right place and for the resource with required skills.

-In the Salesforce FSL, Dispatcher Console allows to manage and monitor technicians’ workload from the one place in real-time and is available as a map or a Gantt chart.
+In the Salesforce FSL, Dispatcher Console allows to manage and monitor technicians’ workload from one place in real-time and is available as a map or a Gantt chart.

 Field Technician Mobility via FSL Mobile App:

-Technicians will get an opportunity to access and update the crucial information in customer location with this app, like work orders, Service Appointment, inventory, and parts.
+Technicians will get an opportunity to access and update the crucial information in customer location with this app, like work orders, Service Appointments, inventory, and parts.
 The important advantage of the mobile application is it’s also available in offline mode.

-Parts/Inventory management is used to track and manage parts/products which are available for storage, request, transfer, and consumption to complete the work order by Technician.
+Parts/Inventory management is used to track and manage parts/products which are available for storage, request, transfer, and consumption to complete the work order by the Technician.

 The Technician should take care of maintaining parts/products in the warehouse.

-Service Report output Document:
+Service Report output Document